 Stock selection is among the initial and most important parts of trading.
 To a newcomer, it can appear to be an easy affair, however, experienced investors know the importance of investing in the right securities.
-Fundamental Analysis books hence hold great significance in the trading process.
+Fundamental Analysis books hence hold great significance in the stock market investment.

-In general, Fundamental Analysis is performed by analysts on stocks to develop a more accurate estimation of any stock’s value for long term investments – investments that exceed 3 years.
+In general, Fundamental Analysis is performed by analysts on stocks to develop a more accurate estimation of any stock’s value for long-term investments.

 Fundamental Analysts take in a lot of factors such as interest rates, the performance of the market, performance of a business to draw a proper estimation of a stock’s value.